Norinco HP9-1

 The Norinco HP9-1, also known as the Norinco N870-14.00 and Norinco M982, is a short pump action shotgun made by weapons manufacturer Norinco (North China Industries Corporation).

 Description

-This 12 gauge smoothbore firearm has a 14-inch (36 cm) barrel and a rust-resistant parkerized finish.
-It is also available 12.5-inch (31.75cm) and 18-inch (45.72cm) variants.
-Different sights are available as well ranging from traditional bead sights to ghost ring sights.
-It is a copy of the Remington 870, a widely distributed design no longer under patent protection, and most of the parts interchange freely.
-Compact, reliable, and affordable, it is popular with hunters and others working or recreating in grizzly bear habitats.
+This 12 gauge smoothbore shotgun has a 14-inch (36 cm) barrel and a rust-resistant parkerized finish.

+It is also available with 12.5-inch (31.75 cm) and 18-inch barrel (45.72 cm) variants.
+Different sights are available as well, ranging from traditional bead sights to ghost ring sights.
-The Norinco HP9 has seen extensive use in popular media.
-It has both movie and television appearances.
-It has also seen use in the popular video games Battlefield 2 (2005), Project Reality (2005) and Battlefield 4 (2013) under the names NOR 982, Norinco 982 and Hawk 12G respectively.

-The Norinco HP9 is operated identically to that of any Remington 870 variant or clone and is operated in the same manner.
+The Norinco HP9 is a copy of the Remington 870, a widely distributed design no longer under patent protection, and most of the parts interchange freely.

-The Remington 870 design is both time tested and reliable, seeing heavy use in both military and police roles since the 1950s.
-The reliability and ruggedness of the Remington 870 are evident in the Norinco HP9.